 The FINT pin and RQM bit in the Main Status Register are activated upon entering the execution phase of data transfer commands.
 The host must respond to the request by writing data into the FIFO.
 The FINT pin and RQM bit remain true until the FIFO becomes full.
-They are set true again when the FIFO has FIFO hasFINT pin will also be deactivated if TC and nDACK both go inactive.
+They are set true again when the FIFO has true host must be deactivated if TC and nDACK both go inactive.
 The FDC enters the result phase after the last byte is taken by the FDC from the FIFO (i.e. FIFO empty condition).